groggi/sciencedirect-dl/README.md

 - BeautifulSoup (the python lib)

 ## How does it work?
-The script tells me this way:
+The script tells me this:
 <pre>
 usage: sciencedirect-dl.py [-h] url output